brbslr/tennis-bracket-sim/README.md

 # Mix Tennis Grand Slam Draw Simulator

-Grand Slam mixed-doubles tennis simulation and prediction game built on real historical Grand Slam data.
+Fantasy Grand Slam mixed-doubles tennis simulation and prediction game (drafting from the men's and women's singles quarterfinalists of the corresponding grandslam tournament) built on real historical Grand Slam data.

 ## Current status: V0 — Mixed Doubles Fantasy Simulator (Wimbledon 2026)

-The current version is hardcoded to the real Wimbledon 2026 quarterfinalists.
+The current version is hardcoded to the real Wimbledon 2026 men's and women's singles quarterfinalists.
-The user drafts one male + one female QF player as their fantasy mixed doubles team; the remaining 14 players are randomly paired into 7 more teams;
+One male + one female QF player picked as the fantasy mixed doubles team; the remaining 14 players are randomly paired into 7 more teams;
-an 8-team bracket is simulated based on team strength (average rank of the two players); the user can only simulate once per day.
+an 8-team bracket is simulated based on team strength (average rank of the two players); You can simulate once per day.

 ## Files (current version)